maniaclab/snowmass-connect-docs/docs/accounting.md

 ## Login to the Submit Node

-Once you upload your ssh-keys in the Snowmass21 Connect [portal](https://connect.snowmass21.io) and your account request has been processed and approved, it takes a few minutes for your home directory to be created.
-You can then connect to the login node via `ssh` as usual:
+Once you upload your ssh-keys in the Snowmass21 Connect [profile](https://connect.snowmass21.io/profile) and your request has been approved, it takes about 30  minutes for your unix account to be created.
+You can then connect via `ssh` as usual:

 `ssh <user_id>@login.snowmass21.io`